Find out about your obligations if you have an endorsement to use pistols.

 You must participate in scheduled shooting activities organised by your pistol shooting club, on the pistol ranges used by that club, on at least 12 days in a 12-month period between 1 July to 30 June.

-If you are unable to meet the participation requirement, you can surrender your pistols and endorsement.
+If you are unable to meet the participation requirement, you must surrender your endorsement and dispose of your pistols.
 You do not need to surrender your firearms licence.

 If your club membership status changes